Alia5/GlosSI/Readme.md

 # GloSC

 GlosSC or Global SteamController is a small set of tools that allows you to use your SteamController as a systemwide XInput-controller alongside a systemwide (borderless window) Steam overlay

 All complete with **per application bindings and working rumble emulation.**

 GloSC can also launch any of your favorite Games and directly add them to Steam, be it Win32 or UWP!

-It is **the tool** to enjoy any Game that has trouble with Steam and add extra functionality to your SteamController
+It is **the tool** to enjoy any Game that has trouble with Steam and/or *add extra functionality* to your SteamController

 ```
 ```